 Embracing anger as your ally

 Let’s look at the specific gifts and skills that anger brings you.

 ANGER: The Honorable Sentry

 GIFTS: Honor ~ Conviction ~ Self-awareness ~ Healthy self esteem ~ Proper boundaries ~ Healthy detachment ~ Protection of yourself and others

-ACTION REQUIRED: Anger arises to address challenges to your standpoint, your position, your interpersonal boundaries, or your self image.
-Your task is to restore your sense of self and your interpersonal boundaries without violating the boundaries of others.
+ACTION REQUIRED: Anger arises to address challenges to what you value: your standpoint, your position, your interpersonal boundaries, or your self image.
+Your task is to restore these things without violating the boundaries of others.
 Your anger will also step in when others are being challenged or devalued, and your task is to address the offense and restore the boundaries of all parties.
 This is the sacred practice for anger, which I very intentionally call The Honorable Sentry.

-THE INTERNAL QUESTIONS: What must be protected?
-What must be restored?
+THE INTERNAL QUESTIONS: What do I value?
+What must be protected and restored?

 However, people can also experience a great deal of pain and trouble in their lives if they don’t have enough anger — so let’s look at anger empathically.

 I have a series of questions for you, and I want you to think about them in the present moment — in relation to your current relationships and your present-day skills.